BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/03-kubernetes-services.md

 ### Answer
 A Kubernetes Service provides a stable network identity (IP and DNS) to access a set of dynamic, ephemeral pods.
 It enables internal and external communication with pods regardless of their individual IPs, and supports load balancing across multiple pod replicas.
+#### OR

+In Kubernetes, a Service is an abstraction that provides a stable network endpoint for accessing a set of Pods.
+The primary purpose of a Service is to manage communication between Pods and ensure that services are discoverable and reachable in a Kubernetes cluster.

 ---